Finding the Best Places to Retire Since 2006!

 Retire in Hobe Sound, Florida?

-Today, this quiet riverfront town has a downtown with electic shops and boutiques.
-Residents have eight golf courses on which to play, and restaurants include catfish houses, BBQ places, steakhouses and delis.
-Housing is an interesting mix.
-Established, organic neighborhoods have small, older homes on leafy streets.
-Other areas have newly planted trees and expensive, celebrity-owned waterfront estates.
+Today, this quiet riverfront town has a mix of established, organic neighborhoods with small, older homes on leafy streets and newer areas with expensive, celebrity-owned waterfront estates.
 Eaglewood is a 55+ community with single family homes and town homes.
-Hobe Sound's best feature may be its secret beach, a long stretch of pristine, nearly empty sand within the nearby Hobe Sound National Wildlife Refuge.
-There is no development around, and the only amenities are an observation platform and a parking area.
+The downtown is dotted with eclectic shops and boutiques, and restaurants include catfish houses, BBQ places, steakhouses and delis.
+Residents have eight or more golf courses on which to play.
+Hobe Sound's best feature may be its secret beach, a stretch of pristine, nearly empty sand within the nearby Nathaniel P. Reed Hobe Sound National Wildlife Refuge.
+No development is around, and the only amenities are an observation platform and a parking area.
 The views of unspoiled sand, surf and sky are breathtaking.

-Other nature areas are close at hand, too.
-Rambling, 11,000-acre Jonathan Dickinson State Park has camping areas.
-Saint Lucie Inlet Preserve State Park has a scenic kayak trail.
+Just across the water on Jupiter Island are more beaches, but these are often crowded.
+Local nature areas include rambling, 11,000-acre Jonathan Dickinson State Park and Saint Lucie Inlet Preserve State Park, which has a scenic kayak trail.
 Blowing Rocks Preserve is a popular snorkeling destination.

 Age 45 or Better: 58%